ggorman/2014-06-02-icl-geo/novice/git/03-conflict.md

-Git keeps track of what we've merged with what, so we don't have to fix things by hand again if we switch back to the repository in our home directory and pull from GitHub:
+Git keeps track of what we've merged with what, so we don't have to fix things by hand again if we switch back to the repository in our `/home/vlad/planets` directory and pull from GitHub:

 <div class="in" markdown="1">
 ~~~